ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

 {{site.data.keyword.appconfig_short}} service provides SDK to integrate with your Node.js microservice or application.
 You can evaluate the values of your feature flag and property by integrating the {{site.data.keyword.appconfig_short}} SDK.

-1. Install the SDK using the following code from the `npm` registry.
+1. Install the SDK.
+Use the following code from the `npm` registry.

    ```bash
    $ npm install ibm-appconfiguration-node-sdk